 Why We Return to Certain Stories Later in Life

 People are often surprised by this, for they assume that the memories that most matter are the dramatic or pivotal ones.
-But the moments that return do so because they represent something unresolved, or unspoken, or simply unfinished.
+But the moments that return do so because they represent something unresolved, or unspoken, or unfinished.

 Some memories return when the pace of life finally slows.
 Others return when a major transition—retirement, loss, a child grown, a second marriage, an unfortunate diagnosis—shifts the emotional landscape.
 Some memories return because a small detail triggers them, perhaps a familiar scent or sight, a particular sound or line in a book.
-And the deepest returns wait until we are emotionally ready.

 As we age, our relationship to our past shifts.
 We gain distance, we see patterns.
 We recognize meaning that wasn’t visible before.
-A moment that once felt insignificant, or confusing, begins to make sense in a new way.
+A moment that once felt insignificant or confusing begins to make sense in a new way.

-This is why many people feel called to memoir later in life.
-Not to document everything that happened, but to explore those few memories that have been quietly bubbling under the surface for years.
+Not to document everything that happened, but to explore those memories that have been quietly bubbling under the surface for years.

 And when we finally turn toward them with full attention, the story of our life begins to take a new shape.